project-error/projecterror.dev/docs/npwd/dev/BasicDevelopment.md

 ---
-id: develop
+id: basics
-title: Development
+title: Basics of Development
-sidebar_label: Development
+sidebar_label: Basics
 ---

 ### Adding a new app to `useApps`